Places and Things to Visit In Avila Beach and the Surrounding Areas

 There are full hookups for RVs.
 Prices are $40-$65 per night.
 They have now built a laundry room, shower room, and bathrooms.
 They also have an on site camp host.
 If you have a fear about having to drive all the way into town if you forgot something no need to worry, there is a port store with the majority of supplies someone might need.
 They can even launch your boat with a crane.
-Camping info can be found http://www.portsanluis.com/services/#rv-camping
+More RV and camping information in Pismo Beach can be found here.

 What I might tell you might sound like a mistake but I assure you it is true and not a prank.
 The Hartford pier was built in 1878 by John Hartford.
 It is 1,320 feet long, and you can drive on it.
 Trust me I have done it.
 You will not fall through the boards.
 There are even about 10 parking spots towards the end of the pier to park.

 This pier holds some of the best memories of my childhood.
 I remember crab fishing off of the lower levels late a night with my mom.
 We did not catch anything.
 My father gave me photography lessons on how to frame the boats correctly while standing on the pier.
 I even gave my daughters and son a close encounter with their first seal.